ckkhot/ckkhot/README.md

 Let’s connect and co-create what’s next.

-Work Availability:
+Work Availability: Full-time roles starting June 16, 2025
-Full-time Internship on CPT Jun 16 to Aug 1, 2025 Full-time STEM OPT Aug 18, 2025

 Willing to relocate for the right role, but I'm committed to doing my life's best in my favorite city, San Francisco!
 </p>